 We have found that some of the common support questions we are asked can be traced back to an issue with a Voter File upload.
 As such, spending a little bit of time ensuring that your file is formatted appropriately, is well worth the investment - your entire People Database will rely on this file, and it’s format!

 Voter Files can be: .xlsx, .xls, or .csv, and should be a maximum size of 40mb.
 If you require to upload a Voter File larger than this, it may be split into multiple files for individual upload.

 If you have any problems importing your voter file, you can check out our Formatting Your Voter File article, alternatively you can contact Support.

 - The individual order of columns within your Voter File is not critical, you will have the opportunity to assign column headings later in the upload process.

 - Consistency!
 Ensure that the information in individual columns remains uniform (if it isn’t, uploading separate Voter Files) may be the best option, or else you may want to 'clean' your data

 - Be thorough - even though your campaign may be quite local, in order to ensure that your addresses are geocoded (converting addresses to locations on the map), be sure to include complete addresses, including state.

-If you require any assistance, be sure to Contact us and we will be eager to help!
+If you require any assistance, be sure to contact us via the chat function and we will be eager to help!

 Preparing your Voter File for Import